BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 11:27 Now these are the generations of Terah: Terah begat Abram, Nahor, and Haran; and Haran begat Lot.

+11:28 And Haran died before his father Terah in the land of his nativity, in Ur of the Chaldees.

+11:29 And Abram and Nahor took them wives: the name of Abram's wife was Sarai; and the name of Nahor's wife, Milcah, the daughter of Haran, the father of Milcah, and the father of Iscah.

 ## The Book of Psalms

 	1:1 Blessed is the man that walketh not in the counsel of the